What do you call a church run by committees? If you are not careful, you call it United Methodist.

 - Welcome and Worship

 Each ministry of the church falls in one of these three ministry areas and has a designated leader within the congregation, so that responsibility filters up from the ministry leader through the chair of each area to the Council itself for purposes of coordination, budgeting, and calendaring.
-When needed, decisions related to ministries are made in the larger Church Council meeting, but usually matters can be worked out between the ministry chairs by email or phone.
+When needed, decisions related to ministries are made in the larger Church Council meeting, but usually the ministry teams are empowered to make those decisions themselves, in accordance with policies and procedures established by Church Council.
+Where coordination between teams is an issue, those matters can usually be worked out between the ministry chairs by email or phone.

 The only other administrative committee at the church is the Nominations/Lay Leadership committee, chaired by the pastor.
 We meet 2-3 times in the fall to prepare for charge conference and to propose new members for the Church Council.
 The new structure has made the job of the Nominations team so, so much easier.
 Rather than merely filling spots, we are able to focus on developing leaders, which is, of course, the charge of that committee.
 At the annual charge conference, we vote on the recommendation of the Nominations committee.

 Streamlining leadership is not simply something that small churches should consider.
-I have taught this model to at least two dozen churches in the last year, and the churches run the gamut in terms of dynamics and demographics: from large to smaller-than-small, white to multicultural to "racial-ethnic," liberal to conservative and everything in between.
+I have taught this model to over a hundred churches, and the churches run the gamut in terms of dynamics and demographics: from large to smaller-than-small, white to multicultural to "racial-ethnic," liberal to conservative and everything in between.
 North Decatur UMC currently sees an average of 200+ worshipers on a Sunday, but the genesis for this model came from Ginghamsburg Church, one of the largest UMCs in the world.

 Finally, let me stress that there is no compelling reason to structure your church exactly the way North Decatur UMC has.
 The purpose of this Disciplinary provision is to allow for contextual structure.
 Do what works in your context.
 The point here is to recognize that when you feel like you are spending all your time in committee meetings, there are options.